Trusted-Issuer-Registry-2023/tir2023-prototype/frontend/README.md

 ## Usage Info

 To use the "backend issuer verification" functionality, the backend must have once resolved and cached a TIR.
-For this, either the backend's autoResolvedDID must be specified or a specific TIR must be resolved and cached.
-This can be done with the corresponding backend endpoints, "/setAutoResolveDID" and "/resolveTIR".
-The frontend's standalone issuer verification does not depend on the backend and thus does not require any prior backend setup.
+For this, for example, the backend's CRON job must have run once.

 ## Development